• Skip to primary navigation

 What if I don't have yogurt?

-The bread will still be just as soft and fluffy.
+The naan will still turn out soft and fluffy.

-However, traditional Indian naan is made with yogurt which is why I used non-dairy yogurt in this recipe.
-I wanted to keep the ingredients authentic but in a vegan way.
+That said, traditional naan is typically made with yogurt, which is why I chose to use non-dairy yogurt in this recipe.
+It helps keep the ingredients closer to the traditional version while making the recipe completely vegan.

 How to make vegan naan?